dahlbergba/visual-braking/readme.txt

 NEXT GOALS:
-    >> Evolve agents to use each of the five kinds of visual information.
-        >>Try this with the acceleration Dt change.
-    >> Evolve agents that have access to all five kinds of visual information.
-        >>Try this with the acceleration Dt change.

     >> Conduct information analysis on optical variables and deceleration
     >> Evolve agents with perturbations and see how agents handle them.
 Are some strategies more resilient than others?

 TO DO:
+    >> Develop brake force perturbation (probably in FF).
+    >> Develop position perturbation (probably in FF).
+    >> Develop delay perturbation (probably in FF).

 IN PROGRESS:
+    >> Evolve agents to use each of the five kinds of visual information.
+        >>> This was done but I'm going through now and checking for bugs.
+Some surprising results so far.
+        >>> Turns out 100 gens is enough to get recognizable braking behavior but its not very good.
+I have sent several runs to Carbonate to try to get more generations.
+        >>> I've set up what should be a FINAL run.
+It will run for 24 hours and save my data along the way, every 30 minutes.

 DONE:
     >> I am not sure which values to initialize each optical variable as.
 This is